+This painting was done at the Mendocino Coast Botanical Garden, during the Mendocino Open Paint Out of 2018.
+The great lawn offered this lush and abundant view, the sun gently shining.
+One could truly feel how spring is moving once again toward summer.
+To add to the perfection, butterflies were fluttering around the flowers and leaves.
 I can’t help but imagine, in a scene like this, how the artist might respond according to his or her discipline, music, dance or writing for example.
 This response is an oil on canvas.

 Many times we may have heard about an artist looking for that particular “quality of light”.
 This may prompt us to ask what in world that might mean?
 I often think of the caricature artist in a blue smock and beret, sporting a Van Dyke beard running around and framing everything with his hands and saying, “Ah-HA!” every fifteen seconds.
 We might whisper to someone to explain that he is “looking for the right light”.
 Light is typically everywhere, and daylight especially is beyond our control in the larger sense, so what is there to possibly “search” for?